simgrid/simgrid/docs/source/Introduction.rst

 Unified Runtime System for Heterogeneous Multicore Architectures developped by Inria Bordeaux) and
 `TomP2P <https://tomp2p.net/dev/simgrid/>`_ (a high performance
-key-value pair storage library developed at University of Zurich).
+key-value pair storage library developed at the University of Zurich).
 Some of these applications enjoy large user communities themselves.

 ..
 LocalWords:  SimGrid